DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 This event logs that the `asset` has been refunded back to the original owner, because of the `asset` timelock expiration.

 #### PremiumRedeemed
 This event logs that the `premium` has been redeemed by the `participant`, and redeemed before the premium timelock, if the `participant` participates in the swap.
-This also implies that the `asset` is either redeemed by the `initior` if it can provide the preimage of the `secrect_hash` before  `asset` timelock expires; or refunded by the `participant` if `asset` timelock expires.
+This also implies that the `asset` is either redeemed by the `initiator` if it can provide the preimage of the `secrect_hash` before  `asset` timelock expires; or refunded by the `participant` if `asset` timelock expires.

 #### PremiumRefunded
-This event logs that the `premium` has been refunded back to the `initior`, because of the `participant` doesn't participate at all, by the time of `premium` timelock expires.
+This event logs that the `premium` has been refunded back to the `initiator`, because of the `participant` doesn't participate at all, by the time of `premium` timelock expires.

 ## Rationale